gt-cs3220/gt-cs3220.github.io/project2.md

 **Description**:
 In this assignment, you will design a pipelined processor using verilog.
-The ISA is here. <a href="projectisa.pdf">  In part-1, we will evaluate your assignments with only behavioral simulation.
+The ISA is <a href="projectisa.pdf"> here. </a>  In part-1, we will evaluate your assignments with only behavioral simulation.
 In part-2, we plan to ask you to synthesize the code and run on Pynq boardsm so please avoid using any high-level c-style code like for loops.